The Wall Street Journal/NORC Polling Partnership

 In June 2022, the WSJ and NORC conducted a national survey in Ukraine that looked at the impact that Ukrainians experienced following Russia’s invasion in February 2022.
 The survey found that more than half of those surveyed knew someone who had been killed in the conflict or lost a family member.
 The study also revealed that a large majority of Ukrainians rejected ceding land to reach peace with Russia.

-The latest survey in this collaboration, conducted in March 2023, found that the public remains largely negative about the current state of the national economy and pessimistic about the likelihood of both short- and long-term improvements.
+In March 2023, a national poll of adults found that the public remains largely negative about the current state of the national economy and pessimistic about the likelihood of both short- and long-term improvements.
 The data also show that people are divided when it comes to businesses and schools taking steps to promote racial and ethnic diversity.

 Related Tags